-The difference between smart training and haphazardly lifting weights is having a plan.
-Whether your goal is to build muscle and burn fat, get stronger, or become more athletic — you need to know what you’re doing and why you’re doing it.
-And an essential step in formulating a thoughtful training plan is choosing the right workout split.
+When you walk into a gym, do you have an idea of what you’re going to do, or do you find the first empty station and start pumping out reps?
+It should probably be the former.
+Whether your goal is to build muscle and burn fat, increase your strength, or become more athletic, you need to know what you’re doing and why you’re doing it.
+And an essential step in formulating a thoughtful fitness regime is choosing the right training split.

 A body part workout split has you train one to three body parts per training session twice per week.
 It’s a popular option among bodybuilders since body part splits let you train muscles more often for more growth.